openresty/lua-nginx-module/README.markdown

 * [capacity](#ngxshareddictcapacity)
 * [free_space](#ngxshareddictfree_space)

-All these methods are *atomic* operations, that is, safe from concurrent accesses from multiple nginx worker processes for the same `lua_shared_dict` zone.
+All these methods are *atomic* operations, that is, safe from concurrent accesses from multiple Nginx worker processes for the same `lua_shared_dict` zone.

 Here is an example: